circleci/circleci-docs/jekyll/_cci2/language-go.md

           command: curl --retry 10 --retry-delay 1 --retry-connrefused http://localhost:8080/contacts/test
 ```

-After we build the project using `make`, we store any packages that were built inside the cache.
+After we pull and build the project's dependencies using `make`, we store any built packages in the cache.
+This is the recommended way to cache dependencies for your Go project.

 To start the service we need to build it first.
 After that we use the same environment variables as we did in the testing step for the service to start.
 We're using `background: true` to keep the service running and proceed to the next step where we use `curl` to validate it successfully started and is responding to our request.